towolf/towolf.github.com/docs/PsychMatlabTests/ylabelBug.markdown

 Dear Denis,

-I am writing in response to your e\-mail regarding YLABEL.
+I am writing in response to your e-mail regarding YLABEL.
 I believe the following work around will help you.

 This is a bug and it has been reported to our development staff.